iamdcj/javascripts/overview/README.md

 ### **Cross-Platform**

-JavaScript has classically been used as a client-side language, exclusively in web browsers, however over the years JavaScript has crossed platforms and started to be used for back-end development, see[Node](https://nodejs.org/en/)
+JavaScript has classically been used as a client-side language, exclusively in web browsers, however over the years JavaScript has crossed platforms and started to be used for back-end development, mainly using via the [NodeJS](https://nodejs.org/en/) runtime.

 ### **Multi-paradigm**